Things to Do in Charlottesville, Virginia!

 First Colony Vineyards

 Under new ownership, this winery is getting some well deserved input of new talent and renovation.
+In fact First Colony harvests the chambourcin grapes grown here at Arcady for use in their port style wine.
 We look forward to great new wines and events at this lovely winery.
 It’s worth a stop after tasting at Virginia Wineworks, and has lots of indoor and outdoor picnic areas.

 For beer lovers, there are many great breweries to visit!